With the costs of commodities rising day after day, you might be wondering how to live cheaply? Is cheap living still possible?

 Here are some of the strategies that we use to spend less on food without compromising quality:

-- Make as many meals at home.
-Restaurant and fast food meals are expensive and aren’t very healthy.
-Plus, consider the cost of ordering drinks, tips and gas going out to eat and they add up.
+- Makemost meals at home.
+Restaurant and fast food meals are expensive and aren’t very healthy.,When you consider the cost of ordering drinks, paying tips, and buying your your vehicle gas to go out to eat, it really adds up!
 Making most of your meals at home gives you better control over ingredients, portions, and cost.

-- Snack healthily.
+- Eat healthy snacks.
 Always bring filling, healthy snacks with you, so you don’t cave into the temptation of a fatty cheeseburger and greasy fries.
 A pack of nuts, an apple, and homemade sandwich are cheaper and healthier snack options.

 - Shop wisely.
-Time your shopping when your favorite foods go on sale or are in season as prices tend to be cheaper.
+Time your shopping when your favorite foods go on sale or are in season when prices tend to be cheaper.
 Use coupons to get deeper discounts.
 Don’t go shopping hungry.

 - Reinvent leftovers.
-Don’t toss those leftovers as they’ll make excellent lunch or dinners the next day, therefore saving you more money on food.
+Don’t toss those leftovers as they’ll make excellent lunches or dinners the next day,saving you more money on food.

 More Posts About Frugal Living

 Did you know that there’s a free app that pays you money for grocery shopping?
-If not, then you’ve been wasting a lot of free money!
+If not, then you’ve been passing up a lot of free money!

 This cash back app has paid me over $800 $1000 for buying grocery items I would buy anyway.